tmdc-io/typesense-operator/README.md

 When debugging (or running the controller out-of-cluster with `make run`) all **health** and **status** requests to individual pods will fail as the node endpoints are not available to your development machine.
 For that matter you will need to deploy on your environment [KubeVPN](https://github.com/KubeNetworks/kubevpn).
 KubeVPN, offers a Cloud Native Dev Environment that connects to your Kubernetes cluster network.
-It facilitate the interception of inbound traffic from a remote Kubernetes cluster services or pods to your local PC and you can access them either from using their FQDN or their IP address.
+It facilitates the interception of inbound traffic from remote Kubernetes cluster services or pods to your local PC so you can access them using either their FQDN or their IP address.

 Follow the [official installation instructions](https://github.com/KubeNetworks/kubevpn?tab=readme-ov-file#quickstart) to install and configure KubeVPN.